plow-technologies/inferno/README.md

 On NixOS, you can add the same line to `nix.extraOptions` in your system configuration.

-3. Add/enable IOG's binary caches
+3. Set up IOG's binary caches

 This project uses IOG's `haskell.nix`; IOG provides binary caches which must be used in order to build this project.
 When you first run a `nix` command in this repository, you will be prompted to allow certain configuration values to be set: